wrshf7/HapSelect-Docs/docs/workflow/parent-selection.md

 In contrast, the HapSelect GA:

 - searches for complementary founder combinations
-- rewards founder sets that collectively cover favourable haplotypes
+- rewards founder sets that collectively cover favourable haplotypes/localGEBV
 - allows different founders to contribute to different genomic regions
 - can retain valuable rare haplotypes ignored by standard TS